Security and merchant risk

 If you don't have a valid TLS certificate already, then you can obtain one free of charge from Let’s Encrypt, a free, automated, and open certificate authority.
 However, a TLS certificate issued by any trusted Certificate Authority is acceptable.
 You can't use a self-signed certificate.

-• what services are running on the detected open ports
+• What services are running on the detected open ports

-• why each service is necessary to the proper functioning of your application
+• Why each service is necessary to the proper functioning of your application

-• why the service must be publicly accessible
+• Why the service must be publicly accessible

-Security tokens
+Security Tokens

 Generating secure tokens